 The key teachings of the Qur'an are that there is one God, Allah and that Muhammad is his last messenger.
-The most frequent instructions are to believe and perform good deeds; prayer is expected, but considered of lesser value.
+The most frequent instructions are to believe and perform good deeds; prayer is expected, but apart from good deeds is considered of lesser value.
 The Qur'an is recited in prayers according to the requirements laid out in the Hadith for the 5 daily prayers as part of the 5 pillars.
 The revelation of the Qur'an is remembered during the month of Ramadan, with the fast.

-ODBE schools

-What is Hafiz?

-An ambition of many Muslims is to learn the Qur'an by heart.
-The name for a person who is able to do this is Hafiz meaning 'guardian.
-Being Hafiz is highly valued in the Muslim community because it means the words

-sent in their mind at all times.

-Pronunciation g uide:
+Pronunciation guide:

 Islam: iz-laam

-Muslim: muz-lu hm
+Muslim: muz-luhm

-Muhammad: m uh-ha-muhd
+Muhammad: muh-ha-muhd

-Qur'an: kuh-raa n

-Jibreel: jib-re-al Hafiz: ha-feez
+Qur'an: kuh-raan Jibreel: jib-re-al Hafiz: ha-feez Hadith: ha-deeth Wudu: wu-doo Allah: a-lar

-Hadith: ha-deet th

-Wudu: wu-doo

-Allah: a-lar

-Ramadan: ra-mi uh-dan
+Ramadan: ra-muh-dan

+Prior learning:

-Prior learning: About Islam and Muslims:
+About Islam and Muslims:

 In the Year 3 unit 'What do Muslims believe about God and where did Islam start?' most pupils would have learned that Muslims believe in one God, and they call him Allah.
 Allah called Muhammad to teach people to follow him.
 Muhammad lived in a place where people believed in many gods and that Muslims believe that the Bible and the Torah teach about Allah as well.

 About Holy Books from faiths other than Islam:

 Christianity

 In the Reception unit 'Are all families the same?' most pupils would have learned that Christians read the Bible to get their ideas and that Bible stories can be read in different ways.

-In the Year 1 unit 'What questions do stories in the Bible make us want to ask?' most pupils would have learned that Christians read the Bible in different ways.
+In the Year 1 unit 'What questions do stories in the Bible make us want to ask?' most pupils would have learned that Christians read the bible in different ways.
 It makes them ask questions about how to live, what is right and wrong and that many people think it helps them to answer some of these questions too.

 In the Year 2 unit 'How do Christians know what is right?' most pupils would have learned that the Bible is complex and old, so teachers help Christians to understand it and that different Christians have different ideas about what the Bible teaches.

+Judaism

-Judaism In the Year 2 unit 'What does Torah mean for Jewish people?' most pupils would have learned that the Torah tells the stories of the early Jewish people and their relationship with God.
-The Exodus story teaches Jewish people that God had a plan to rescues them from their enemies and that the Torah set the expectations for how a Jewish person should live.
+In the Year 2 unit 'What does Torah mean for Jewish people?' most pupils would have learned that the Torah tells the stories of the early Jews and their relationship with God.
+The Exodus story teaches Jews that God had a plan to rescues them from their enemies and that the Torah set the expectations for how a Jewish person should live.

+Building Blocks:

-Building The Qur'an was dictated in Arabic to Muhammad by the Angel Jibril.
+The Qur'an was dictated in Arabic to Muhammad by the Angel Jibril.

-Blocks: The Qur'an is believed to be the very words of Allah.
+The Qur'an is believed to be the very words of Allah.

-It is treated with respect and always written, read and recited in Arabic.
+It is treated with respect and always written, read, and recited in Arabic.
 Learning the Qur'an by heart is a sign of dedication to Allah.

-Outcomes: Pupils can identify the ways in which Muslims treat the Qur'an as a sacred text and describe the impact that learning it has on the life of a Muslim.
-They can compare some Muslim beliefs about the Qur'an with Christian and Jewish beliefs about their sacred texts.

-CODBE school